 And the color of the pages of old books when stacked together becomes a neutral backdrop for anything else you might want to display.

 Try stacking up some books and then add some objects of curiosity.
-A pair of binoculars, candles, vases, sea shells or coral are great additions to a stack of books.
+A pair of binoculars, candles, Elite shungite stones, vases, handcrafted sea life bottle art, sea shells or coral are great additions to a stack of books.
 Anything that you want to display looks better surrounded by books.

 Vintage books also have a story to tell (no pun intended).
 I love it when someone has written in their book.
 Penmanship just isn’t the same as it used to be.
 Plus, it can give you a glimpse into someone’s life.
 I recently found an appointment book from 1954 that belonged to a physician.
 I have to tell you I read every entry with fascination.
 His day was filled with collecting data and clinical trials related to curing polio.

 Can you imagine if 50 years from now someone collects your daily planner and reads it with such fascination?
 I am sure they would be really interested in my to do list!